 Check for firmware updates regularly

-Since the risk only exists in cameras where the user enables remote access via a web browser, maybe D-Link will disable this remote viewing feature permanently and route all traffic through its secure servers moving forward.
+In response, D-Link told CR that the D-Link DCS-2630L camera will get security updates in fall.
+Remember, the risk exists in cameras where the user enables remote access via a web browser.
+Maybe D-Link will disable this remote viewing feature permanently.
+Moving forward, it might route all traffic through its secure servers.

 In fact, the company has already announced that it has released a web portal update to mitigate the issue.

 D-Link is also planning on releasing the following firmware versions to resolve the remaining issues:

 - Firmware version 1.05 – (mid-November) for Denial of Service, CSRF Protection, and Profiling